preloader

 It puts you at a competitive advantage over rivals, since many organisations do not have any business continuity plans, and can only react to disruptive events.

-IASME Governance is a standard developed by IASME as part of a UK Government backed project to create an information security standard that would be much cheaper and less complex to implement than ISO27001.
+IASME Cyber Assurance is a standard developed by IASME as part of a UK Government backed project to create an information security standard that would be much cheaper and less complex to implement than ISO27001.

-IASME Governance is aimed at SMEs so they can demonstrate their commitment to protecting their own information and that of their customers.
+IASME Cyber Assurance is aimed at SMEs so they can demonstrate their commitment to protecting their own information and that of their customers.
 Its especially beneficial for organisations involved in supply chains where due diligence into suppliers is carried out.

-There are two levels of IASME Governance - Self-Assessed and Audited.
+There are two levels of IASME Cyber Assurance - Level 1 and Level 2.

-IASME Self-Assessed involves completing a series of questions at the same time as the Cyber Essentials questionnaire, and asks about the following processes within your organisation:
+IASME Cyber Assurance Level 1 involves completing a series of questions at the same time as the Cyber Essentials questionnaire, and asks about the following processes within your organisation:

 Risk Assessments